If I were in pursuit of a cafe that resonates with me on many levels, it might go like this.

 It turns out that RP used to work as a bartender and server, so he had plenty to say about food and local restaurants.
 He is also studying to be an urban planner, so we spoke at length about the Twin Cities, the built environment, and things like the flâneur (“a gentleman stroller of city streets”) and psychogeography.
 This common ground offered many twists and turns in a long conversation full of digressions and regressions, like a long walk through the winding back streets of St. Paul and up the hill again.

 Before we knew it, the house lights came on, the chairs were turned onto the tabletops, and we had to gather our things.
 I said that it didn’t feel like a Tuesday night.
 He said, “No, it feels like a Saturday.”
 What a surprise to find a cafe and conversation good enough to make even a humble weeknight feel like weekend.
-On the street outside the cafe, I shook his hand by holding it in both of my hands like I was lightly patting a snowball.
+On the street outside the cafe, I somehow came to shake his hand, holding it in both of my hands like I was lightly patting a snowball.